en9inerd/en9inerd.github.io/content/posts/my-favorite-dev-environment-after-a-decade-with-vscode/index.md

 But earlier this year, I became more interested in how other developers set up their development environments, for example, [ThePrimeagen].
 After that, doubts started to creep in: maybe I was far from true productivity...

 I had been using VSCode for 10 years, but at the end of January this year, I decided to try switching to [NeoVim] — to change my habits and fully tie my development environment to the terminal.
 This radically changed my perspective and understanding of how a development environment should be set up and how flexible it can be.

+My dev environment setup is primarily for macOS, but it can also work on Linux with some differences.
 <!--more-->

+## OS Window Manager

+The default macOS window manager is very very limited in efficiency, customization, and keyboard-driven workflows.
+Also, the animation when switching spaces blocks you from doing anything until it finishes — I really hate that.
+There are three popular options for macOS: [Yabai], [Amethyst], and [AeroSpace].
+First one requires disabling System Integrity Protection (SIP) to function for its basic tiling features, other two options do not.
+I chose AeroSpace for my dev environment because it's more customizable and has more deep control of where windows go.

+For Linux, I recommend i3 or Hyprland (especially on Fedora or Arch).

 ## Terminal